 Thanks for reading,

 P.S.
+Another thing, the Commonwealth of Virginia in 1755 was a USER of currency (just like the State of Virginia today), so any MMTer that likes to say ‘taxes don’t fund spending’, may want to rethink ‘going there’ when talking about Virginia (no matter what time in history).
 Don’t get me wrong, Professor L. Randall Wray is one of the great ones; however, even the great ones do swing and miss sometimes, and saying ‘taxes don’t fund spending’ is a miss.
 Please know that I understand when any MMTer says it, that they mean well.
 There is no doubt in my mind that all MMTers understand that description of “the workings of the monetary system, what’s gone wrong and how gold standard rhetoric has been carried over to a nonconvertible currency with a floating exchange rate and is undermining national prosperity” (Mosler 7DIF).
 Warren Mosler, the father of MMT, has explained many times before why saying ‘taxes do not fund spending’, is wrong because the MMT pillar is ‘taxes ARE NOT NEEDED to fund spending’ (not that they don’t).
 Warren Mosler doesn’t say ‘taxes don’t fund spending’ because in his words, “it’s ambiguous.”
 In other words, saying ‘taxes don’t fund spending’ shows a lack of banking experience and a confusion with simple financial concepts like ‘funding’ (which gets ironically weird if MMTers say ‘taxes don’t fund spending’ while lecturing other people on banking and finance).
+Saying ‘taxes don’t fund spending’ also shows a lack of understanding that even though we left the gold standard, and we are now a monetary sovereign, some remnants, several old processes, many accounting constructs, US appropriation laws, of the past monetary system, ARE STILL IN PLACE, and we need to recognize these complexities.
+If we want to make the MMT case to experts in the field (the folks we need to change these pesky accounting rules and US laws), oversimplifications are not good enough for them.
 Whatever politics someone has, whatever spending on public purpose anyone wants, for the common good, for the country, is fine by me.
 I’m just trying to help the MMT cause by pointing out how ridiculous any MMTer sounds when saying ‘taxes don’t fund spending’, no matter how simplistic the choir (and how silly that choir looks when not challenging anyone sounding ridiculous).